 - Satya: Truthfulness includes not telling lies to others or self, keeping your word and aligning actions with words and thoughts.

-- Bhramacharya: Control of senses and restraining from sensual indulgence helps retain energy and prana for practicing higher limbs of yoga such as dharana, dhyana, samadhi, ojas and tejas.
+- Bhrahmacharya: Control of the senses and restraining from abnormal urges or unhealthy sensual indulgence helps retain energy and prana for practicing higher limbs of yoga such as dharana, dhyana, samadhi, ojas and tejas.

 - Asteya: Non-stealing includes the concept of being happy with what comes to you by honest means.